reqnroll/Reqnroll/CONTRIBUTING.md

 In summary, here are the prefixes we have:

-Reqnroll.*
+- Reqnroll.*

-SpecRun.*

 You can find out more about package IDs on [nuget.org blog](https://blog.nuget.org/20170417/Package-identity-and-trust.html).

 ## How to contribute

 As mentioned before, we do all of our development [on GitHub](https://github.com/reqnroll/Reqnroll).
 If you are not familiar with GitHub or pull requests please check out [this guide](https://guides.github.com/activities/hello-world/) to get started.
-All required information about developing Reqnroll can be found in [our documentation](https://docs.reqnroll.net/projects/reqnroll/en/latest/Contribute/Prerequisite.html).
+All required information about building and testing Reqnroll can be found below.

 Please adhere to the coding conventions in the project (indentation, accurate comments, etc.) and don't forget to add your own tests and documentation.
 When working with Git, we recommend the following process.